telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 * **SuppressColumnDataFormatStrings**

-This property will help avoid exporting already formatted values whichwould cause Microsoft Excel to treat them as string values.Enabling this functionality will result in rebinding the controlbefore exporting.
+This property will help avoid exporting already formatted values which would cause Microsoft Excel to treat them as string values.Enabling this functionality will result in rebinding the control before exporting.
 Note that even if both *IgnorePaging* and*SuppressColumnDataFormatStrings* are enabled, RadGrid will rebind only once.

 * **UseItemStyles**